Kollin Moore: 2018-19

 Junior; To start off the season, Moore claimed his second straight prestigious Cliff Keen Invitational title and won seven dual meets in a row before suffering his first and only loss of the regular season, as he was pinned by two-time NCAA champion (184lbs) and returning Schalles Award winner from PSU Bo Nickal in the first period, in a match of undefeated-in-the-season wrestlers.
 Before regular season concluded, he racked up three more wins for the Buckeyes.
 At the Big Ten Conference Championships, the two-time and defending champion Moore made his third straight final, but fell once again to Bo Nickal in the finals.
 At the NCAA's, Moore, the second seed, hit a three–match win streak to reach the semis, where he dominantly defeated the third seeded Preston Weigel from Oklahoma State.
 In the finals, he was once again stopped by Bo Nickal, claiming runner–up honors.

 2019-20

-Senior; In his final season as a collegiate athlete, Moore went undefeated at 27–0, claiming the Michigan State Open and the Cliff Keen Invitational titles, as well as going 14–0 in dual meets where he posted high–ranked victories.
-At the Big Ten Championships, the top–seeded Moore went 3–0 and cleaned out the bracket, defeating Nebraska's Eric Schultz in the finale to claim his third and last Conference title.
-Moore was a big favorite to claim his first NCAA title and the top–seed, however, the 2020 NCAA Division I National Championships was cancelled as a result of the COVID-19 outbreak, losing his opportunity of becoming an NCAA champion.
-After the season, Moore was voted as a runner–up for the prestigious Dan Hodge Trophy, behind Spencer Lee.
+Senior; In his final season as a collegiate athlete, Moore went undefeated at 27–0, claiming the Michigan State Open and Cliff Keen Invitational titles and going 14–0 in dual meets.
+At the Big Ten Championships, the top-seeded Moore went 3–0, defeating Nebraska's Eric Schultz in the final to claim his third conference title.
+Moore was a big favorite to claim his first NCAA title and the top seed; however, the 2020 NCAA Division I tournament was canceled as a result of the COVID-19 outbreak, costing Moore his final opportunity to become an NCAA champion.
+After the season, Moore was voted as a runner-up for the prestigious Dan Hodge Trophy behind Spencer Lee.